-The dilapidated complex was purchased by Neil Craig, a descendant of whiskey pioneer Elijah Craig, and his partner, in December 2013.
-The duo intend to rehabilitate the bottling house for Deviant Distillers, a micro-distillery, that will produce bourbon, rye, “moonshine” and spiced rum with a capacity of 60 gallons per day.
+The dilapidated complex was purchased by Neil Craig, a descendant of whiskey pioneer Elijah Craig, and his partner, David Meier in December 2013.
+The duo intended to rehabilitate the bottling house for Deviant Distillers, a micro-distillery, that would produce bourbon, rye, “moonshine” and spiced rum with a capacity of 60 gallons per day.
 It is now owned solely Meier as Glenns Creek Distilling with operations projected to resume in 2015.

 - Name: Old Crow Distillery

 - Status: Being Redeveloped

 - Lipman, John F. “The GHOSTS of WHISKIES PAST.”
 1999.
 14 July 2005 Article.